mParticle/docs/src/pages/guides/idsync/user-data/index.md

 Immutable IDs are identifiers that cannot be changed once they have been set.

-In order to maintain the integrity of known user profiles, the value of an immutable ID may not be modifed to protect against identity theft.
+In order to maintain the integrity of known user profiles, the value of an immutable ID may not be modified to protect against identity theft.
 A profile with at least one immutable ID can only be returned if the identification request includes at least one matching immutable ID.

 <aside>
     To be set as an immutable ID, an identifier must also be set as a unique identifier and a login ID.